-To the extent that the Manacorda and Moretti mechanism is at play, I expect paternal retirement to bribe Italians and Greek adult children to stay at home longer as a consequence of the positive shock to the family's liquidity associated with the retirement severance payment.
-However, the results reported in Table 11 (columns 1 to 3) are in the opposite direction.
-For individuals belonging to Groups 1 and 2, the dummy variable for paternal retirement remains positive and highly statistically significant (at the 1% level), with a magnitude of 6.1% and 1.5%, respectively.
-This result indicates that liquidity problems faced by fathers at the time of retirement do not provide an entirely satisfactory explanation.
-On the other hand, if retirement severance payment mattered, as stressed by Battistin et al. (2009), I would expect to find no evidence of significant effects of paternal retirement for Spain.
-Nevertheless, the coefficient estimates presented in columns 4 to 6 largely contradict the prediction of this second hypothesis: for individuals in Group 1, the estimated coefficient on paternal retirement retains its significance, whereas for those in Group 2, the magnitude of the coefficient of interest remains substantially unchanged with respect to the estimate in column 3, but is significant only at the 10% level.
-This result is what I expected given the reduced sample size.
+family's liquidity associated with the retirement severance payment.
+However, the results reported in Panel A of Table 9 (columns 1 to 3) are in the opposite direction.
+For individuals belonging to Groups 1 and 2, the dummy variable for paternal retirement remains positive and highly statistically significant (at the 1% level), with magnitudes of 6.1% and 1.5%, respectively.
+This result indicates that cash problems faced by fathers at the time of retirement do not provide an entirely satisfactory explanation.
+On the other hand, if retirement severance payment mattered, as emphasized by Battistin et al. (2009), I would expect to find no evidence of significant effects of paternal retirement for Spain.
+Nevertheless, the coefficient estimates presented in columns 4 to 6 of Panel A largely contradict the prediction of this second hypothesis: for individuals in Group 1, the estimated coefficient on paternal retirement retains its significance, whereas for those in Group 2, the magnitude of the coefficient of interest remains substantially unchanged with respect to the estimate in column 3, but is significant at the 10% level.
+This result is what I expected given the substantial reduction in sample size.